Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 #### Content items

-On [SaaS projects](https://docs.kentico.com/x/saas_xp) ([installed](https://docs.kentico.com/x/DQKQC) with the `--cloud` option) you need to manually move any content item asset binary files from the default location (`~/assets`) to the location specified in the `StorageInitializationModule.cs` file, which is `~/$StorageAssets/default/assets` by default.
+If the target instance is a [SaaS project](https://docs.kentico.com/x/saas_xp) ([installed](https://docs.kentico.com/x/DQKQC) with the `--cloud` option) you need to manually move any content item asset binary files from the default location (`~/assets`) to the location specified in the `StorageInitializationModule.cs` file, which is `~/$StorageAssets/default/assets` by default.
 This is necessary to enable the system to map the asset binary files to the [Azure Blob storage](https://docs.kentico.com/x/5IfWCQ).

 #### Pages